 Sadly, it’s not all good news here.
-I bet everyone would go for dedicated web hosting, but it happens to be pretty costly.
-By giving away the whole server to just a single user, providers incur comparatively high overhead costs- which they then offset to subscribers.
+I bet everyone would go for a dedicated web hosting, but it happens to be pretty costly.
+By giving away the whole server to just a single user, providers incur comparatively high overhead costs which they then offset to subscribers.

 Virtual Private Server Web Hosting

 Commonly known as VPS, virtual private server hosting is more or less a fusion of shared hosting and dedicated hosting.
 Although you get to share a server with other websites, the provider grants you a dedicated portion with all its corresponding resources.